Reference

 \[\bm{n}\times(\mu_r^{-1}\nabla\times\bm{E}) + Z_s^{-1}\bm{n}\times\left(\bm{n}\times\frac{\partial\bm{E}}{\partial t}\right) = \bm{U}^{inc} \,,\; \bm{x}\in\Gamma_{Z} \,.\]

-The second-order electric field formulation is chosen to take advantage of unconditionally stable implicit time-integration schemes without the expense of a coupled block system solve for $\bm{E}(\bm{x},t)$ and $\bm{B}(\bm{x},t)$.
+The first-order ODE system formulation is chosen to take advantage of implicit adaptive time-stepping integration schemes.
+The $3 \times 3$ system can be block-eliminated to avoid an expensive coupled block system solve.
 It offers the additional benefit of sharing many similarities in the spatial discretization as the frequency domain formulation outlined above.

 Eigenmode calculations